 Accompanying sauces and more particularly, the standard of their chips might let the side down.

 Simple desserts such as good ice cream and, depending on the month, summer pudding round off the meal.
 While there's a selection of British cheese for the more savoury-toothed.

 They often have special lunch offers, which are particularly good value - so look at their web site, as often discount vouchers need to be printed out.

 - Food Style: Seafood

-- Wine: a concise list travelling the world, kicks off at around the £17 mark
+- Wine: a concise list travelling the world, kicks off in the low £20's

 - Children's portions: Children's Menu